Edgenesis/shifu/docs/design/gateway/lwM2M-gateway.md

 ## Why need LwM2M Gateway

-Telemetry service which serve push data from device to the data server, it didn't have the feature to pull data from device the to the data server, while LwM2M normally needs to pull data from the device to the data server. in order to support this, a LwM2M Gateway is required to do this job.
+Telemetry service which serve push data from device to the data server, it didn't have the feature to pull data from the device and post data from cloud to device, while LwM2M normally needs to do it.
+In order to support this, a LwM2M Gateway is required to do this job.

 So we need a gateway make deviceShifu to adapt the LwM2M protocol. to support pull data call from server and auto push data to the server.